North KoreaOfficial Name: Democratic People's Republic of Korea

 Do not buy counterfeit and/or pirated goods, even if they are widely available.
 The purchase of counterfeit and pirated goods is illegal in the United States and may be illegal in North Korea.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime while in North Korea, you should report the crime to your local host/liaison and contact the Embassy of Sweden for assistance.
+Victims of Crime: Report the crime to your local host/liaison and contact the Embassy of Sweden for assistance.
 Your local host/liaison should contact the local authorities on your behalf.

 Local Laws & Special Circumstances